Uzbekistan Trip. Day 3: Bukhara

 The pond that used to be a water reservoir.

-Earlier, Mr. Ilham told that today will be pretty much walking tours around the old city.
-Next stopped, the Ark Citadel or Fortress just across the street.
-We walked passing through the Shukhov Tower, before crossing the road.
+Earlier, Mr. Ilham said that today will be pretty much walking tours around the old city.
+Next stop was the Ark Citadel or Fortress, just across the street.
+We walked, passing through the Shukhov Tower, before crossing the road.

 Quite challenging to cross the road